ahuigo/unix-network-programming-v3/README.md

 NOTES
 -----
+- If move code (e.g. from MacOSX to linux). please remove all compiled files and configure.sh !!!!!!!!!
 - Many systems do not have correct function prototypes for the socket functions, and this can cause many warnings during compilation.
   For example, Solaris 2.5 omits the "const" from the 2nd argument